Policy last updated

 Schools that participated in the Mental Health in Primary Schools Pilot

-Former government pilot schools will transition from their pilot funding allocation to the MHiPS statewide expansion funding model by 2025, in line with other schools participating in the program.
+Former government pilot schools will transition from their pilot funding allocation to the MHiPS statewide expansion funding model, in line with other schools participating in the program.

-In 2025, former Pilot schools will receive the higher of either MHiPS funding based on enrolments, or 2022 Primary Welfare Officer (PWO) funding (with indexation).
+In 2025, former Pilot schools will receive the higher of either MHiPS funding based on enrolments, or 2022 PWO funding (with indexation).
 This will appear under the MHiPS funding line.

 Contact information